go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 func bar[T ~int](x T) {}

 func main() {
-	// The default type of 1.0 is float64.
+	// The default type of 1.0 is float64, but
+	// 1.0 is also representable as integer values.

 	foo(1.0)  // okay
 	foo(1.23) // error: cannot use 1.23 as int